This article provides an overview of evidence access control and the access list in Evidence.com.

 What are Access Lists?

 Access List is the new workflow for controlling access to evidence in Evidence.com.
-It allows you to grant access to users, as well as restrict access to only users on the access list.
+It allows you to grant access to users and groups, as well as restrict access to only users and groups on the access list.
 Each piece of evidence has its own access list.
 So, you can individually manage access and restrict evidence as needed.

 Default Access to Evidence

 Default access is based on the user's assigned role.
 Additionally, any user added to the evidence access list is also granted access.
 For evidence that is not restricted, the access list is additive to initial role-based access.
 So, both role-based users and access list users are granted access to evidence.
 For restricted evidence, only users assigned to roles with the Access Restricted Evidence permission and those on the access list are granted access the evidence.

 Access List Information

-You can get a snapshot view of the number of users on the access list for an evidence file on the Evidence Detail page.
+You can get a snapshot view of the number of users and groups on the access list for an evidence file on the Evidence Detail page.
 This view also shows if the evidence is restricted.

 A detailed view of user access can be found by clicking Inside My Agency to go to the Manage Access page for the evidence.
-The Manage Access page is used to add and remove users from the evidence access list and to manually restrict the evidence.
+The Manage Access page is used to add and remove users and groups from the evidence access list and to manually restrict the evidence.

-The upper portion of the Manage Access page shows if the evidence is restricted, the number of users on the access list, and the number of users that can view the evidence due to the permission settings for their assigned role.
+The upper portion of the Manage Access page shows if the evidence is restricted, the number of users and groups on the access list, and the number of users that can view the evidence due to the permission settings for their assigned role.
 The upper portion of the page also includes the link to the evidence page, allowing users to easily copy the link so it can be pasted into reports, documents, and other applications.
 Note that anyone using the link must still sign into their Evidence.com account and be on the access list or have permission to view the evidence.